Chlamydomonas, Chlorella, Euglena, Closterium, Anacystis spp., etc.

 Non-toxic dyes or colorants prevent or reduce aquatic plant growth by limiting sunlight penetration, similar to fertilization.
-Aquashade, Blue Springs, and Crystal Blue are examples of non-toxic dye and other products are available.
-However, dyes do not enhance the natural food chain and may suppress the natural food chain of the pond.
+However, dyes do not enhance the natural food chain and will suppress the natural food chain of the pond.

-While many microscopic animals (zooplankton) eat planktonic algae there is no practical way to increase their populations, so no biological control is possible.
+While many microscopic animals (zooplankton) eat planktonic algae, there are no practical ways to increase their populations, so no biological control is possible.

 Copper Sulfate or “blue stone” is probably the most commonly used algal treatments because of its availability and low cost.
 Copper sulfate comes in several forms depending on how finely it is ground.
 Smaller crystals will dissolve easier than larger crystals.
 In very hard water it is difficult to use copper sulfate because it binds with the calcium, precipitates out of solution, and renders the copper ineffective as an algaecide.

 All copper compounds can be toxic to fish if used above labeled rates and can be toxic in soft or acidic waters even at label rates.
-Before using copper is it best to test the pond water’s alkalinity and adjust copper treatments to alkalinity concentrations.
-For additional information on using copper sulfate see the SRAC #410 – Calculating Treatment for Ponds and Tanks.
+Before using copper, it is best to test the pond water’s alkalinity and adjust copper treatments to alkalinity concentrations.
+For additional information on using copper sulfate, see the SRAC #410 Calculating Treatments for Ponds and Tanks.